Claudio-Perinuzzi/air-quality-heat-map-predictor/README.md

 # nyc-air-quality-heat-map-predictor

-## Usage
+## Usage and Interaction

-Application for displaying past and predicted future values of the air quality index (AQI) over New York City's five borough district communities.
+The NYC AQI Predictor is a web application that visualizes and predicts air quality indices for different neighborhoods in New York City.

+You can try out the app live here: [NYC AQI Predictor App](https://nyc-aqi-predictor.streamlit.app/)

 ## Introduction